Rustfahrtagentur/microcad/doc/libs/std/export.md

 std::export("cube.stl") std::geo3d::cube(size = 40mm);
 ```

-Because exporting in µcad is in code one is able to export several different formats in one run or by conditional selecting.
+Because exporting in µcad is in code one is able to export several formats in one run or by conditional selecting.

 [![test](.test/export_multiple.png)](.test/export_multiple.log)